 These observations raised the issue of whether to stop collecting redundant contributions and if so how many times should a statement be collected before the utility of additional identical contributions becomes negligible.
 Another important issue is whether and how to steer contributors to contribute new statements when the collection contains a sizeable amount of what could be considered the most common or typical statements.
-Below, we will show an analysis based on data from the LEARNER2 corpus regarding these issues.
+In the "coverage" subsection of the next section, we will show a detailed analysis based on data from the LEARNER2 corpus regarding these issues.

-Collected knowledge: the good, the bad, and the needing qualification
+Categories of acceptability of the collected knowledge: the good, the bad, and the needing qualification